Roland Bartetzko: Early life and the Yugoslav Wars

 Bartetzko was one of approximately 100 German citizens who volunteered to fight with the HVO, most of whom were far-right extremists.
 Bartetzko has denied being a neo-Nazi.
 He was assigned to the Ante "Bruno" Bušić Brigade, which fought the Army of the Republic of Bosnia and Herzegovina (ARBiH) He also fought during the Siege of Mostar.

 Bartetzko left the HVO in April 1994, citing the "very cruel scenes, which could be described as atrocities," as he witnessed being committed by his fellow HVO fighters.
 He subsequently volunteered to fight with the Croatian Army and participated in Operation Mistral 2 in the closing stages of the Bosnian War.
 Upon returning to Germany, Bartetzko was arrested for allegedly stealing a woman's handbag.
 Following the outbreak of the Kosovo War in February 1998, Bartetzko travelled to Tirana, Albania.
 He subsequently crossed the Albanian–Yugoslav border into Kosovo and joined the Kosovo Liberation Army (KLA) as a volunteer.
-During his time with the KLA, he assumed the nom de guerre Sha'ban, the eighth month of the Islamic calendar.
+During his time with the KLA, he assumed the nom de guerre “Shaban” which was easier to be pronounced by the KLA members.

 Terrorism conviction

 On 18 April 2001, a car bomb exploded near the Centre for Peace and Tolerance in Pristina, the headquarters of the Yugoslav passport office in Kosovo, killing one civilian and wounding four others, including a woman who was left with serious injuries.
 Yugoslav government official Aleksandar Petrović was later identified as the man killed in the bombing.
 The device used in the attack was filled with metal fragments.
 According to the United Nations Interim Administration Mission in Kosovo (UNMIK) spokesperson Andrea Angeli, it contained around 10 kg of explosive.
 "For the future of Kosovo it could not be a more tragic incident," UNMIK police spokesperson Derek Chappell stated.
 "This is an attack against everything that people trying to build this country are working for."

 The crime scene was quickly secured by UNMIK police and British KFOR personnel.
 UNMIK and KFOR soon discovered the detonator that had been used in the attack and that Bartetzko's fingerprints were on it.
-Bartetzko was arrested several days after the bombing.
+Bartetzko was arrested near the scene immediately after the explosion, his clothing, face and hands covered in dirt and dust.
 He was charged with murder, attempted murder and terrorism.
 He was the first Westerner to be charged with murder in post-war Kosovo.

 In 2001, Bartetzko was discharged from the Bundeswehr under Paragraph 55 (5) of the Soldiers' Act, which is enforced when a soldier has "culpably violated their duty to serve" or "seriously endangered the military order or the reputation of the Bundeswehr".
 Bartetzko's trial commenced in February 2002; he pleaded not guilty.
 The trial was held under heavy security, with United Nations police officers wearing ballistic vests and armed with automatic rifles.
 The prosecution argued that the bombing was a "revenge attack" stemming from Bartetzko's "hatred of Serbs".
 On 10 May 2002, Bartetzko was convicted on all counts and sentenced to 23 years' imprisonment.